Police corruption: Slovenia

 Following the cases of Rehblock v Slovenia (2000) and Matko v Slovenia (2006), a department for the prosecution of officials with special authorisations was established, which removed any police involvement in the investigation of other officers suspected of committing criminal offences.
 Since this recent introduction, there has been increased investigation and action taken for police offenders.
 In 2011, the department conducted 80 investigations, out of which 19 police officers were dismissed as a result of the suspicion of them committing a criminal offence.

-Lobinkar & Mesko (2015) found that within a sample of 550 Slovenian police officers, 23.6% agreed that covering up a police DUI was 'not all that serious'.
+Lobnikar and Meško (2015) found that within a sample of 550 Slovenian police officers, 23.6% agreed that covering up a police DUI was 'not all that serious'.
 Additionally, 34% of respondents claimed that they would not report another police officer who had engaged in conduct such as receiving free meals, gifts from merchants, police DUI and verbal abuse.
 While this study demonstrated a trend in Slovenian police officers to ignore less serious forms of police corruption, there is agreement (59.1-75%) that police integrity within the Slovenian police work environment is generally high.

 Within the wider context of the European Union, corruption continues to be an economic burden.
 Aside from the consequences within each member state, corruption reduces levels of investment, obstructs the fair operation of the Internal Market and has a negative impact on public finances.
 It is estimated that approximately 1% of the EU GDP is made up of economic costs incurred by corruption.
-Specifically, an estimated los of 1.5 and 2% of the Slovenian GDP is incurred as a result of corruption.
+Specifically, an estimated loss of between 1.5 and 2% of the Slovenian GDP is incurred as a result of corruption.
 Slovenia has administered substantial improvements to their legal framework to address the issue of police corruption among Central and Eastern European Member States.
 However, issues with the effective enforcement of these anti-corruption measures still remain, due to "weak control mechanisms" administered by the government.
-Lobinkar & Mesko's 2015 survey demonstrates a high level of police integrity strictly connected to the 'code of silence' in the police community.
+Lobnikar's and Meško's 2015 survey demonstrates a high level of police integrity strictly connected to the 'code of silence' in the police community.
 Therefore, anti-corruption strategies related to changing perceptions and moral beliefs about the seriousness of corruptive police conduct may be the most effective at improving Slovenia's anti-corruption enforcement.